-Freshwater Drum is living in the freshwater, but they also can live in the brackish water.
+It is living in freshwater, but they also can live in brackish water.
 They are feeding on crayfish, frogs, small fish, and sometimes some aquatic insects.

 The freshwater drum is a fish, that belongs to the group of fishes in the Sciaenidae family.
 The freshwater drum is commonly called the (aka) in English.

 The freshwater drum species are found in rivers and lakes in South America, North America, and Canada.
-This freshwater drum is black with greenish colors on the belly, can reach up to about 90 cm long.
+And the drum is black with greenish colors on the belly and can reach up to about 90 cm long.

-According to CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora), trade of the freshwater drum is prohibited.
+According to CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora), the trade of freshwater drums is prohibited.

 How to Catch Freshwater Drum

-After reading the above information, we hope now you’d know that how to identify the Freshwater Drum.
-So, let’s know a complete guide about how to catch freshwater drums.
+After reading the above information, we hope now you’d know how to identify the Freshwater Drum.
+So, let’s know a complete guide on how to catch freshwater drums.
 After reading this article, read this one also, how to catch carp?

 Catch Freshwater Drum in The Winter

-Where to Fish: The deepest lakes or rivers in which fish are able to follow warmer water as it descends to see winter through, are lined with warming rising masses that are enveloped in deep water.
+Where to Fish: The deepest lakes or rivers in which fish can follow warmer water as it descends to see winter through are lined with warming rising masses enveloped in deep water.

 Recommended Bait to Use: Live bait is the way to go for catching any fish.
 Shrimp, minnows, worms, shiners, and, shad seem to work the best.
 Cut bait could work well too.